BrutPitt/fastPRNG/readme.md

 ```
 **classes **fastXS32s** and **fastXS64s** don't have `seed()` function: they have/are only static members.*

-For more details, pleas look the source file: it's well documented.
+For more details look at the source file: it's well documented.

 <p>&nbsp;<br></p>